18 Days East Africa Safari

 This 18 days East Africa Safari introduces you to premier travel destinations in Uganda, Kenya, Tanzania, and Rwanda.
-It comes with plenty of wildlife encounters including mountain gorilla trekking, big game & wildebeest migration experience, chimpanzee tracking, launch cruises plus cultural safaris.
+It has many wildlife encounters, including mountain gorilla trekking, big game & wildebeest migration experience, chimpanzee tracking, launch cruises, and cultural safaris.
 You will begin your long expedition in Uganda, home to over 1080 bird species and half of the world’s 1063 mountain gorillas.
 Below is the detailed 18 Days East Africa Safari itinerary.

 Day 1: Arrival & hotel transfer from Entebbe Airport

-Arrive at the Entebbe International Airport (EBB) of Uganda and meet our company representative for a short briefing.
-After, board your comfortable safari vehicle and you will be transferred to a pre-booked hotel property in Kampala.
+Please arrive at the Entebbe International Airport (EBB) in Uganda and meet our company representative for a short briefing.
+Then, board your comfortable safari vehicle and be transferred to a pre-booked, [luxurious/comfortable] hotel in Kampala, where you can [enjoy a relaxing evening and a good night’s sleep].

 Day 2: Transfer to Murchison Falls –Rhino tracking (Nakasongola)

-Enjoy a delicious cup of tea/coffee, after starting a journey to your first safari destination as per this remarkable 18-Day safari in East Africa.
-Today, you will be visiting Murchison Falls National Park which is the biggest Park in Uganda spanning 3840 sq. km and holding over 76 mammal species.
+Enjoy a delicious cup of tea/coffee after starting a journey to your first safari destination as part of this remarkable 18-day safari in East Africa.
+Today, you will visit Murchison Falls National Park, the biggest Park in Uganda, spanning 3840 sq. km and holding over 76 mammal species.
 Getting to this spectacular park involves driving for 6-7 hours along the Kampala-Gulu highway and includes a stopover visit to Ziwa Rhino Sanctuary to track rhinos.
+[A sumptuous lunch will be served at a local hotel in Masindi, offering a variety of regional and international dishes.]Our experienced guides will ensure your safety and provide interesting insights about the wildlife you encounter.

-After an interaction with rhinos, proceed for lunch in a hotel in Masindi and drive via Kichumbanyobo gate.
-You will also be visiting the top of the falls if time allows and proceed to a safari lodge for a relaxed evening, dinner, and a night stay.
+After interacting with rhinos, you will have lunch in a hotel in Masindi and drive via Kichumbanyobo gate.
+If time allows, you will also visit the top of the falls.
+Then, you will proceed to a safari lodge for a relaxed evening, dinner, and a night’s stay.

 Day 3: Game drive (Northern game tracks) & launch cruise (Victoria Nile River)

-When you get back after a 2-3 hours game drive, lunch will be enjoyed at leisure, and an afternoon excursion –a boat cruise starts at around 2:00 pm.
+When you get back after a 2-3 hour game drive, lunch will be enjoyed at leisure, and an afternoon excursion –a boat cruise starts at around 2:00 pm.
 Set off point at Paraa Jetty and explore the Victoria Nile River to the bottom of Murchison Falls.
-Between the two points, a variety of aquatic life will be encountered including hippos, crocodiles, and water birds.
+The two points will encounter Various aquatic life, including hippos, crocodiles, and water birds.

 Day 4: A tour to see chimps in Kibale National Park

-Start your road trip from Murchison Falls NP to Kibale after breakfast.
-This trip covers 2 cities- Hoima and Fort Portal with a chance to enjoy the remarkable views of the Rift Valley escarpments.
-A relaxed evening, dinner, and a night stay at the pre-booked accommodation inside or outside Kibale.
+After breakfast, you can start your road trip from Murchison Falls NP to Kibale.
+This trip covers two cities- Hoima and Fort Portal- and offers a chance to enjoy the remarkable views of the Rift Valley escarpments.
+A relaxed evening, dinner, and a night’s stay at the pre-booked accommodation inside or outside Kibale.

 Day 5: Track chimpanzees & visit Bigodi Wetland for a nature walk

-A delicious breakfast served in your early morning.
-After, you will be briefed at Kanyanchu Visitor Center about chimpanzee trekking rules.
-Kibale Forest National Park holds the largest chimpanzee populations that are part of 13 primate species that make it a complete primate capital of the world.
-Today, the visit will be done on already habituated chimp community starting from Kanyanchu taking you about 2-4 hours which includes one hour of a close encounter and taking photos.
+A delicious breakfast is served in the early morning.
+Afterward, you will be briefed at the Kanyanchu Visitor Center about chimpanzee trekking rules.
+Kibale Forest National Park holds the largest chimpanzee population, part of 13 primate species, making it a complete primate capital of the world.
+Today, the visit will be done on the already habituated chimp community starting from Kanyanchu, taking you about 2-4 hours, which includes one hour of a close encounter and taking photos.

 Get back and have a leisurely lunch, followed by an afternoon nature walk in Bigodi Swamp.
-At Bigodi, more primates will be spotted plus birds like the Great blue turacos as well as other mammals, floral species and butterflies.
+At Bigodi, you will spot more primates, birds like the Great blue turacos, and other mammals, floral species, and butterflies.

 Day 6: Go to Queen Elizabeth National Park

 Have breakfast and connect to Ishasha –Queen Elizabeth National Park’s Southern sector.
-This region has its unique animal species including the tree climbing lions, topis and it is where shoebills can be spotted.
-A short game drive will be conducted here and you will proceed to Bwindi after a picnic lunch.
+This region has unique animal species, including the tree-climbing lions and topis, where shoebills can be spotted.
+A short game drive will be conducted here, and you will proceed to Bwindi after a picnic lunch.

 Day 9: Gorilla trekking (Bwindi)

-Begin day trek to explore mountain gorillas at 8:00 am after briefing from the park official about gorilla trekking rules.
+Begin the day trek to explore mountain gorillas at 8:00 a.m. after a briefing from the park official about gorilla trekking rules.
 From the park offices (Buhoma, Ruhija, Nkuringo & Rushaga), the trek takes between 2 and 6 hours.
-It includes one hour for you to closely watch mountain gorilla family and take pictures.
-Trek back to have a relaxed evening, lunch at the lodge.
-Later on, proceed for the evening cultural tour in the Batwa community.
+It includes one hour to closely watch the mountain gorilla family and take pictures: Trek back to have a relaxed evening and lunch at the lodge.
+Later, you can go ahead with the evening cultural tour in the Batwa community.

 Day 10: Volcanoes National Park tour (Rwanda)

-Check out of accommodation in Bwindi and set off for Volcanoes N/P located in Ruhengeri.
-Drive via Cyanika or Katuna border and arrive early at the park for a relaxed evening, dinner and a night stay.
+Check out of your accommodation in Bwindi and set off for Volcanoes N/P, located in Ruhengeri.
+Drive via the Cyanika or Katuna border and arrive early at the park for a relaxed evening, dinner, and a night’s stay.

 Day 11: 2nd Gorilla trek or track golden monkeys & Ibyi’wacu village tour

-With a pack of bottled water and snacks set off for a briefing at Kinigi.
-At 8:00 am, start your trek through the jungles of Volcanoes NP to see mountain gorillas or golden monkeys.
-You will get back to your accommodation after one hour of a face-to-face encounter with primates.
-Next tour will be visiting Ibyi’wacu cultural village –get to know more about the unique traditions, cultures and practices of Rwandese accompanied by dances, and music performances.
+With a pack of bottled water and snacks, set off for a briefing at Kinigi.
+At 8:00 a.m., trek through Volcanoes NP’s jungles to see mountain gorillas or golden monkeys.
+After one hour of a face-to-face encounter with primates, you will return to your accommodation.
+The next tour will be to visit the Ibyi’wacu cultural village.
+Learn more about Rwandese’s unique traditions, cultures, and practices, accompanied by dances and music performances.

 Day 12: Trek to the Dian Fossey graveyard